Phones

 Conclusion

 The Pixel 9 is excellent hardware for GrapheneOS.
-Tensor G4, Titan M2, Wi-Fi 7, updates until 2031, and wireless charging on all models.
-If price is not an issue, this is the best starting point for a new GrapheneOS installation.
+Tensor G4, Titan M2, Wi-Fi 7, updates until 2031, and wireless charging.
+If price is not an issue, this is a solid starting point for a new GrapheneOS installation.

 See also: